aheze/Popovers/README.md

 - Display multiple popovers at the same time with smooth transitions.
 - Supports SwiftUI, UIKit, and multitasking windows on iPadOS.
 - Highly customizable API that's super simple — just add `.popover`.
-- Written mainly in SwiftUI for a lightweight structure.
+- SwiftUI-based core for a lightweight structure.
 0 dependencies.
-- It's 2022.
-Plain popovers have always been kind of boring.
-Not anymore!
+- It's 2022 and popovers are still kind of boring.
+Well, not anymore!

 ## Showroom